bcgov/MyGovBC-notification-server/docs/_docs/config-reverseProxyIpLists.md

----
-layout: docs
-title: Reverse Proxy IP Lists
+# Reverse Proxy IP Lists
-permalink: /docs/config-reverseProxyIpLists/
----

 SiteMinder, being a gateway approached SSO solution, expects the backend HTTP access point of the web sites it protests to be firewall restricted, otherwise the SiteMinder injected HTTP headers can be easily spoofed.
 However, the restriction cannot be easily implemented on PAAS such as OpenShift.
 To mitigate, two configuration objects are introduced to create an application-level firewall, both are arrays of ip addresses in the format of [dot-decimal](https://en.wikipedia.org/wiki/Dot-decimal_notation) or [CIDR](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing#CIDR_notation) notation